-All advertisements referring to Minnesota Life, Securian Life or their products must be submitted to and approved by the Companies PRIOR to use.
+All advertisements referring to Minnesota Life, Securian Life or their products must be submitted to and approved by the Companies prior to use.
 The Companies reserve the right to review or audit your files that contain advertising materials that use the Companies' names or mention their products.
 As stated in your sales agreement with the Companies, failure to obtain the Companies' approval of all advertising prior to its use may result in disciplinary action or termination.

 The Companies may provide you with preapproved materials for sale of our products.
 You may not alter or modify any Company-prepared advertising.
-Any material marked for advisor use only, for financial professional use only, or with a similar designation, may not be downloaded to a public facing website.
+Any material marked for agent use only, for financial professional use only, or with a similar designation, may not be downloaded to a public facing website or shared with the public.
 In addition, certain advertising material may not be approved for use in all states.
 All material should be reviewed to determine any state-based rules and restrictions.
-Under special circumstances in which other advertising may be required, you should call your marketing contact in the Companies to obtain prior approval of advertising materials you have created.
-Please plan ahead and allow at least one week for Company approval.
+Under special circumstances in which other advertising materials you should call your marketing contact in the Companies to obtain prior approval of advertising materials you have created.
+Please plan ahead and allow at least one week for Company review, noting that some material may take longer than a week to review.